-- Unlike lower-voltage "distribution" power lines which deliver electricity to homes and businesses, high-voltage "transmission" lines are not frequently installed underground because of cost.
-Some relevant facts: - The need for insulated underground cables and a concrete trench with truck-size manholes along the length of an underground line increases construction costs 5 to 10 times, - As for scope, some studies estimate the average cost of underground high-voltage transmission lines at five to eight times more than aboveground transmission lines, or up to \$10 million per mile vs. \$1.5 million per mile.
-GTC builds up to 70 new miles of lines and rebuilds about 10 miles of lines each year, and - Who benefits and who pays is an important issue, sometimes involving third-party cost sharing. - While underground transmission lines are expected to have fewer weather-related outages, underground lines can still fail.
-And when outages occur, it takes an average of 8 to 10 days to repair an underground line, instead of hours to repair an overhead line. - Transmission lines are not a major contributor to outages (85 percent are on distribution systems).
-Also, the lifespan of underground lines is estimated to be about half that of overhead lines. - Georgia has less than 25 miles of underground transmission lines (115 kV and above) at nine locations. - With a few notable exceptions, our nation's utilities have found that building cross-country transmission lines underground is cost-prohibitive. - Underground construction results in more soil disturbance because construction involves digging a trench typically four feet wide and five-toeight feet deep, and installing a series of truck-sized concrete vaults to connect individual sections of cable every 1,200 feet.
+- Unlike lower-voltage "distribution" power lines which deliver electricity to homes and businesses, high-voltage "transmission" lines are not frequently installed underground, primarily due to cost.
+Some relevant facts: - The need for insulated underground cables and a concrete trench with truck-size manholes along the length of an underground line increases construction costs five to eight times. - As for scope, some studies estimate the average cost of underground high-voltage transmission lines at five to eight times more than above-ground transmission lines, or \$12 - \$16 million per mile vs. \$2 - \$4 million per mile.
+Georgia Transmission builds between 18 - 25 new miles of lines and is involved with rebuilding 10 - 20 transmission line projects each year. - Who benefits and who pays is an important issue, sometimes involving third-party cost sharing. - While underground transmission lines are expected to have fewer weather-related outages, underground lines can still fail.
+And when outages occur, it takes an average of 8 to 10 days to repair an underground line, instead of hours to repair an overhead line. - Transmission lines are not a major contributor to outages (85% are on distribution systems).
+Also, the lifespan of underground lines is estimated to be about half that of overhead lines. - Georgia has less than 25 miles of underground transmission lines (115 kV and above) at nine locations. - With a few notable exceptions, our nation's utilities have found that building cross-country transmission lines underground is cost-prohibitive. - Underground construction results in more soil disturbance because construction involves digging a trench typically four feet wide and five to eight feet deep, and installing a series of truck-sized concrete vaults to connect individual sections of cable every 1,200 feet.